codio/site/source/docs/misc/crunch.html.md

 If you have not yet added any code, then you should see the button bar already there in the top of the code area.

-Click on the '+' to add a new instruction.
+Click on the **+** to add a new instruction.

 ## Instructions
 Crunch comes with a good base set of instructions.
 To see the full set of instructions, along with explanations for each one, add a new line as explained above.
 You can then scroll through the list of available instructions.
 There is also a complete Lexicon available.
-Go to `Tools>Lexicon` and select the 'Crunch' option to search.
+Go to **Tools>Lexicon** and select the **Crunch** option to search.

 The following instructions are not available in Little Man Computer and provide a more complete experience.